Eslicarbazepine acetate: History

 Eslicarbazepine acetate was developed by the Portuguese pharmaceutical company Bial.
 In early 2009, Bial sold the marketing rights in Europe to the Japanese company Eisai.
 The drug was approved in the European Union in April 2009 under the trade names Zebinix and Exalief, but was marketed only under the first name.
 In the US it is marketed by Sunovion (formerly Sepracor) and was approved in November 2013.

+In May 2025, the medication's primary US patents expired, and generic versions of the medication became available as a generic drug.
+This lowered the all-discounted retail cost from thousands of dollars to as little as $67.25 for the consumer - even more significant as alternative studied treatments such as trigeminal neuralgia are excluded from most US insurance coverage, due to Bial/Sunovion not submitting approval for additional treatments to the FDA.

 Research

 Studies for the use of ESL as an anticonvulsant for children are under way As of 2016.

 Like oxcarbazepine, ESL has potential uses for the treatment of trigeminal neuralgia and bipolar disorder.
 A 2015 assessment showed no statistical difference to placebo for the latter disorder.